-Welcome to the Label Printing tutorial video.
-In this video we will be looking at the following:
+Welcome to the Label Printing tutorial article.
+In this article we will be looking at the following:

 - Which printers our system supports